prafulnair/sylvia/README.md

 # sylvia
-A python Script (malware)  that access User browser Data
+A python Script that access User browser Data